lostars/qbit-cli/README.md

 ### rename

 ```
-jp      # auto rename you JP torrents rename jp -h for more details
+jp      # auto rename your JP torrents rename jp -h for more details
 ```

 **jp**